int-brain-lab/website/TrialViewer/pipelines/README.md

 Run `get_selectable_pids.py`

+# Download trial data

+Run `download_trial_data.py` to download the metadata and DLC and re-sample these to match the videos

 # Download videos

 Run `download_videos.py` to download the video data and downsample it

-# Download trial data
+# Download dlc data

-Run `download_trial_data.py` to download the metadata and DLC and re-sample these to match the videos
+Run `download_dlc_data.py` to download the metadata and DLC and re-sample these to match the videos

 # Crop pupil video